maxwolf621/AZ/az-104/Test/Monitor.md

 ---

-**Q 3-49:**
+:question: 3-49

 You have been assigned to manage two Azure VMs and Recovery Services vaults.

 Both VMs currently store back up to a single vault.

 You must configure the other VM to backup in a different vault.